kwabenasapong/openpldoc/manual/source/stage_view.rst

 an easy to read font on a black background.
 This is a text only viewer.

 The first step is to make sure the Remote plugin is activated.
-You can accomplish this here: :ref:`plugin_list`.
+You can accomplish this by following the instructions in the :ref:`plugin_list`.
 The second step is to configure the settings you will use with the web browser.
-You can find these instructions and settings
+You can find these instructions and settings in :ref:`remote_tab`.
-here: :ref:`remote_tab`.

 Open a web browser, type in the Stage View URL you found in :ref:`remote_tab` and press the :kbd:`Enter` key.
 For this example we will use